MatthewTDunn/Tarot/README.md

 # Tarot
-Public facing repository for 2022-2023 Tarot Video Game Project
+_This is a public facing repository for the Tarot project and access to the project can be attained via the private DevOps repo (https://dev.azure.com/MatthewTDunn/Tarot)_